 As at June 2016 some 76% of South Africa's total adult population – more than 29 million customers – shops at one of the Group’s supermarket brands.

-During the financial year, the Group had a record 1 billion transactions in a single year (equal to 86 customers served per second).
-The Group reported turnover of more than R130 billion for the year ended June 2016 and operates 1855 corporate supermarkets (of which 1519 are in South Africa) and 359 franchise outlets in 15 countries across Africa and the Indian Ocean Islands, bringing the total number stores in the Group to 2214.
+During the financial year, the Group had a record 1 billion transactions in a single year (equal to 86 customers served per second) and the Group reported turnover of more than R130 billion for the year ended June 2016.

 Starting January, Pieter Engelbrecht, a chartered accountant by profession, became the second Chief Executive Officer in the almost 40 year history of the Group.
 With 20 years’ experience in the Company and fulfilling the role of Chief Operating Officer since 2005, he took over from long-serving retail giant, Whitey Basson, who now serves on the Shoprite Holdings board as Non-Executive Vice-Chairman.